Defensive Future Studies

 Methodology: It is applied research and is used by the case-context-based method to formulate strategies and tapis techniques to prioritize strategies.

-Results: Data analysis has found 13 part strategies (3 aggressive strategies, 5 competitive strategies, 3 conservative strategies and 2 defensive strategies).
+Finding: Data analysis has found 13 part strategies (3 aggressive strategies, 5 competitive strategies, 3 conservative strategies, and 2 defensive strategies).
 According to the improving the improving the number of 7 main power strategies in the Persian Gulf.

 Conclusion: The strategic position of the Islamic Republic of Iran for attaining authority is in a strong conservative and strong situation that is moving towards a mild and focused offensive.